-Figure 27: The popup menu of a cache / repository
+Figure 26: The popup menu of a cache / repository

 In order to load a dataset into the local or remote cache the user must select the "Ingest Dataset" of the right click popup menu of a given selected cache.
 The user must select the appropriate file type from the list of predefined types.
-The following types are supported:
+The following types are supported in the release: